-Now that we understand the distinct layers of a solar panel, we can more fully understand how it is made.
+Now that we understand the distinct layers of a solar panel, it’s easier to get a picture of how everything comes together when it is made.
 To simplify the complex process of building a solar panel, we’ll break down the process into 6 phases.

 Phase 1: Sand to Silicon